 26 And Laban said, “It must not be done so in our country, to give the younger before the firstborn.
 27 Fulfill her week, and we will give you this one also for the service which you will serve with me still another seven years.”

 28 Then Jacob did so and fulfilled her week.
 So he gave him his daughter Rachel as wife also (29.25-28).

-The years to follow would be wrought with jealousy and competition between the two sisters because of their polygamous marriage.
+What we do know is that the years that followed were filled with jealousy and competition between the two sisters because of their polygamous marriage.

 In another context, Jesus said, “No one can serve two masters; for either he will hate the one and love the other, or he will be devoted to one and despise the other …” (Matt.
 6.24).
-Even though He was speaking there of God and money, the principle is true in the area of loyalty in marriage, as well.
+Even though He was speaking there of God and money, the principle is true in marriages and relationships, as well.

 Yet God was going to use this family for His divine purposes.
-What, use this bunch?
+This bunch?
 Jacob the deceiver?
 The beautiful but, as we’ll see, selfish Rachel?
 The less than beautiful Leah?
 And Laban?
-But, like Abraham (and us), those He uses will be tested and tried and allowed to suffer the consequences of their choices before they are usable.
+But first, they would be tested and tried and allowed to suffer the consequences of their choices before they were usable.

 Maybe it’s our family, or how we’ve been sinned against, or maybe it’s something we did or didn’t do.
 But God is using everything in our lives for His divine purposes.

 Jeremiah 29.11, “‘For I know the plans that I have for you,’ declares the LORD, ‘plans for welfare and not for calamity to give you a future and a hope.'”